roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-01 ****** byStoryTeller07© In class she could hardly concentrate, wanting to finger them.
+In class she could hardly concentrate, wanting to finger them.
 They itched a little but that wasn't it.
 At break time she would have to search out Kevin.
 Several times she had to shake off the feeling of being locked up by him.

  When she asked a question of the lecturer, the little word, 'Sir' slithered from her lips.
 It had such a different meaning now.
 Or, did it?
 Wasn't it just a form of deferment, a way of showing respect?
 It was having an effect on her anyway.